HossamMuhammedOmar/Magic_Box/README.md

-# Magic_Box
+# Magic Box

-A new Flutter project.
+A new Flutter Animation.

 ## Getting Started